kiankyars/scaling-book/tpus.md

 {% enddetails %}

 **Question 2 [TPU details]:** Consider a full TPU v5e pod.
 How many total CPU hosts are there?
 How many TPU TensorCores?
-What is the total FLOPs/s for the whole pod?
+What is the total FLOPS for the whole pod?
 What is the total HBM?
 Do the same exercise for TPU v5p pod.

 {% details Click here for the answer. %}

 **Answer:** For TPU v5e, each pod is `16x16` and each host is a 4x2 slice, so we have `16*16 / 8 = 32` hosts.
 For TPU v5e, each TPU has only one core, so we have 256 TensorCores.
-The total FLOPs/s is `16*16*2e14 = 5.1e16` in bfloat16.
+The total FLOPS is `16*16*2e14 = 5.1e16` in bfloat16.
 Each chip has 16GB of HBM, so that's `256 * 16 = 4TB` of memory.

 For a full TPU v5p pod, we have `16x20x28` chips and each host is 2x2x1, so we have `16*20*28 / 2*2 = 2,240` hosts.
 For TPU v5p, each TPU has two TensorCores, so we have `8960 * 2 = 17,920` cores.
-The total FLOPs/s is `8960 * 4.5e14 = 4e18` in bfloat16.
+The total FLOPS is `8960 * 4.5e14 = 4e18` in bfloat16.
 Each chip has 96GB of HBM, so that's `8960 * 96 = 860TB` of memory.

 {% enddetails %}